 Notes: The eggs I use are about 50 g each without shells.

 Separate the eggs and place the egg whites In a clean mixing bowl (I usually wipe the bowl and the wire beater with paper towel dampened with vinegar or lemon juice to remove traces of grease).
 Preheat oven to 325ºF/160ºC.

-For the yolk batter, sift together the flour, green tea powder and sugar into another mixing bowl.
+Sift together the flour and green tea powder into another mixing bowl.
 Mix well and make a well in the center.
 Add egg yolks, milk and oil to the well and whisk gently until combined.
 It takes only a few seconds to incorporate the ingredients.
 It will thicken up on its own when you prepare the meringue.